cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 ## Results and Analysis

 ## Conclusion
-* Ensemble Seq model shows the highest performance over the other above tested seuquence only methods for YEAST species.
+* Ensemble Seq model shows the highest performance over the other above tested sequence only methods for YEAST species.
-* Combining PPI data has improved the performance.
+* PPI data combined methods has improved performance than the sequence only methods.

 ## Publications
 [comment]: # "1.
 [Semester 7 report](./)"